dstrockis/did-drafts/selective-disclosure-openid-proposal.md

 With that said, we recognize that there are many important use cases where the anonymity and privacy provided by zero-knowledge proofs is highly desireable.
 We're currently working with Microsoft Research to develop an implementation of verifiable credentials based on zero-knowlege techniques.
 Outside of this document, we're interested in working with the community to standardize presentation of zero-knowledge verifiable credentials.

 In this document, selective disclosure is achieved by "pre-generation of atomic credentials" (credit for that phrase goes to Mike Lodder).
 As the next section describes, we're proposing to decouple a verifiable claim from its verifiable credential, using hashes to link the two and enable selective disclosure while reducing the number of signatures produced.
+This proposal is very similar, in spirit, to the signature-per-attribute approach proposed by others.

 ## Credential Structure